saurinej/ohio_daily_virus_update/README.md

 A simple project with the purpose of providing daily updates on the number of confirmed cases of COVID-19 in Ohio through email.
 Data is gathered from the Ohio government's website through direct parsing from a link to a CSV file that contains the data for all cases in Ohio.
 Data is then formatted and sent through an email using the Java Mail API.
+To see this project built with maven, see [this](https://github.com/saurinej/ohio_daily_virus_update_maven.git) repository.

 ### Prerequisites